-Grab our FREE Rhode Island residential sublease agreement sample and read further about subletting laws in Rhode Island, required disclosures, optional addendums and what other Rhode Island landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official Rhode Island sublease agreement for residential use.
+Read further about subletting laws in Rhode Island, required disclosures, optional addendums and what other Rhode Island landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 A sublease agreement is an option that a tenant can consider doing instead of breaking the terms of their rental agreement when they need to move away from the property for a short period of time.
 This will transfer all of the responsibilities of the rental to another individual, which means that they will need to pay the rent and the utilities for the unit on time.
 This will release the current tenant form the responsibilities of the unit, but depending on the arrangement, they may still be the person who needs to deliver the rent to the landlord and make sure that they receive it on time.

 Subletting Laws in Rhode Island